-Place the switch on a table or other horizontal surface.
+Attach the bumper feet included in the accessory kit to the bottom of the switch, and place the switch on a table or other horizontal surface.
 Use a sturdy surface in an uncluttered area.
 You may want to secure the networking cables and switch power cord to the table legs or other part of the surface structure to help prevent people from tripping over the cords.